25338173702

 A graphic showing that schools typically have strict website blocking and don't allow software downloads.

-When you’re using third-party hardware such as a school Chromebook, unblocking websites is more challenging.
+When you’re using third-party hardware, such as a school Chromebook, unblocking websites is more challenging.
 Without admin rights to your school Chromebook, you won’t be able to install tools like VPNs or Tor to bypass content restrictions.

 Your best bet is to use a web proxy service to conceal your internet traffic without having to download any software.
 But if you’re unable to access any proxy services due to network admin blocks, try using a URL shortener or the Google cache method.